132nd-vWing/ATRM_Brief/Ranges/Range16.md

 ## Basic Close Air Support Scenario
 Enemy territory is to the WEST.
 Friendly territory to the EAST.
 In the target area , a friendly motorized infantry platoon have encountered a stronger enemy force.
-Friendly forces are pinned down in a village and surrounded by enemy forces to the NORTH, SOUTH and EAST.
+Friendly forces are pinned down in a village and surrounded by enemy forces to the NORTH, SOUTH and WEST.
 Intelligence indicate that  enemy in the area is a motorized infantry company, supported by  mortar and a platoon of MBTs.
 We have reportings of an enemy SA-9 5km WEST of friendly position IVO enemy mortar position.